Black May (Thailand): Violence in Bangkok

 In the evening of 18 May, more than tens of thousands protesters still gathered around Democracy Monument and Ratchadamnoen Avenue.
 Buses filled with unarmed protesters were positioned in front of the barricade between 7.30 pm and 9.30 pm.
 The army fixed bayonets at 9.30 pm, caused some demonstrators to raise their arms in confrontation to dare the forces to shoot.
 At 10.30 pm one bus moved quickly and another was pushed slowly into the barricade.
 At approximately 10.30 pm, The army, receiving an order from a major general to the 2nd Infantry Battalion, 19th Infantry Regiment of the Kanchanaburi-based 9th Infantry Division in full military gear fired directly into the crowd again at head height at the top of Ratchadamnoen Avenue.
 The police also shot protesters point blank into the crowd.
 Members of Task Force 90, an anti-terrorist force, mixed in the crowd and shot several protesters with pistols.
 At least 20 people were believed to be killed and 100 injured by gun shots, many were shot or attacked from behind while fleeing.

 On the early morning of 19 May, the army, firing rifles into the air, stormed the Royal Hotel where demonstrators were hiding, and arrested around 700 people in the hotel.
-Protesters were kicked and beaten by rifle butts on the head and back, and were pointed loaded guns at them.
+Protesters were kicked and beaten by rifle butts on the head and back, and loaded guns were pointed at them.
 2,500 – 3,000 people were detained in a detention center, they were kicked and beaten while being transported in army trucks.
 There were reports of gunmen shooting protesters in various areas in Bangkok, presuming to be the Royal Thai Police official.
 Hospitals were instructed by the official not to release information of fatality number.
-Presses were controlled by the Royal Thai Armed Forces to report only the military's version of the information.
+Media were ordered by the Royal Thai Armed Forces to report only the military's version of information.
 In 1992, official statements reported that 52 people were dead, and almost 700 people were injured from beatings and gunshot wounds.

 When government troops secured the area around Phan Fa Lilat Bridge and the Democracy Monument, protests shifted to Ramkhamhaeng University in the east of the city.
 By the evening of 19 May, about 50,000 people had gathered there.
 In the evening of 20 May, a 9 pm to 4 am curfew was announced.
 Bangkok's streets were deserted.

 From 17 to 20 May, official statements had reported that 52 people were killed, 696 were injured, and 175 had "disappeared", but unofficial sources reported higher.
 Medical volunteers reported more than 100 people were killed across Bangkok, according to the New York Times.
 There were eyewitness reports of a truck filled with bodies leaving the city.
 Many of those arrested are alleged to have been tortured.
 The army indicated that 150,000 or 1 million rounds of live ammunition were fired during the operation.
 The New York Times dubbed the events as the bloodiest popular uprising in the modern history of Thailand, only to be replaced by the 2010 Thai political protests.